Facebook foils political influence campaigns originating in Iran, Russia ahead of U.S. midterms

-In an unrelated development.
-Facebook said it also removed accounts previously identified as Russian military intelligence services.
+Through the investigation, Facebook said it linked the network to Iranian state media using website registration information, as well as IP addresses and Facebook pages which had the same administrators.

-The accounts and pages linked to “Liberty Front Press” typically posed as news or other organizations that shared information in multiple countries without revealing their true identity.
+"When you operate services at the scale of the ones that we do, you are going to see all of the good things that people can do around the world and you are going to see people try to abuse the services in every way possible as well.
+Certainly that has been a theme we have been focused on for the last couple of years, making sure that it is hard for anyone to abuse the services including now nation states and folks who have very sophisticated and well funded efforts," CEO Mark Zuckerberg said during a call with reporters.
+"While the efforts here are still early, this is starting to show some real progress."

-"We are able to link this network to Iranian state media through publicly available website registration information, as well as the use of related IP addresses and Facebook Pages sharing the same admins," Facebook's head of cybersecurity policy Nathaniel Gleicher said in a blog post.
+The accounts and pages typically posed as news or other organizations which shared information in multiple countries without revealing their true identity.

 One part of the network “Quest 4 Truth,” claimed to be an independent Iranian media organization, but is in fact linked to Press TV, an English-language news network affiliated with Iranian state media, Facebook said.